handsongisubizo/DFT-Simulations-of-Molecular-Structure-Solvation-and-Reaction-Pathways-ORCA-/nacl_solvation_xtb_analysis/NaCl_Solvation_ORCA.md

 >
 ![Energy Change vs Iteration](nacl_solvation_stabilization.png)

-The incremental interaction energy $\Delta E_$ was monitored as water molecules were sequentially added to the NaCl ion pair.
+The incremental interaction energy $\Delta E_n$ was monitored as water molecules were sequentially added to the NaCl ion pair.
 The profile shows an **overall trend toward stabilization**, with the **largest energy drop** occurring after the **second water molecule**, suggesting strong initial ion–solvent interactions.
 As additional water molecules are added, the **energy changes fluctuate around zero**, indicating **reduced incremental stabilization** and the **progressive saturation of the first hydration shell**.

 > *Figure.* Incremental stabilization energy, $\Delta E_n$ (kcal·mol$^{-1}$), per added water molecule during NaCl hydration.
 The dashed line at $\Delta E_n = 0$ marks the no-stabilization baseline. *(Replace the placeholder below with your plot path.)*
 >